Adolf Konstantinopolsky: Teaching arts

 Adolf Konstantinopolsky taught arts at Kharkiv State School of Art (1954–1956), and at Kharkiv Art and Industrial School (later renamed into Kharkiv State Academy of Design and Arts) from 1960.

 Achievements

-Adolf Konstantinopolsky was a member of the National Union of Artists of Ukraine since 1958.
+Konstantinopolsky was a member of the National Union of Artists of Ukraine since 1958.

 He participated in the creation of:

 the panel picture "October Revolution" for the main pavilion of the Expocenter of Ukraine in Kyiv (1958, with O. A. Khmelnitsky, O. P. Atsmanchuk, and M. I. Krivenko as co-authors);

 the diorama "Crossing the Dnieper and Creating a Bridgehead near the Village of Lyutizh on the Approaches to Kyiv."